(a) The commissioner shall list a water of the state as an infested water if the commissioner determines that:

-(d) In the Mississippi River downstream of St. Anthony Falls and the St. Croix River downstream of the dam at Taylors Falls, including portions described as Minnesota-Wisconsin boundary waters in Minnesota Rules, part 6266.0500, subpart 1, items A and B, the harvest of gizzard shad by cast net for noncommercial personal use as bait for angling, as provided in a permit issued under section 84D.11, is allowed as follows:
+(f) In the Minnesota River downstream of Granite Falls, the Mississippi River downstream of St. Anthony Falls, and the St. Croix River downstream of the dam at Taylors Falls, including portions described as Minnesota-Wisconsin boundary waters in Minnesota Rules, part 6266.0500, subpart 1, items A and B, harvesting gizzard shad by cast net for noncommercial personal use as bait for angling, as provided in a permit issued under section 84D.11, is allowed as follows:

 (1) nontarget species must immediately be returned to the water;

 (2) gizzard shad taken under this paragraph must be used on the same body of water where caught and while still on that water body.
 Where the river is divided by barriers such as dams, the gizzard shad must be caught and used on the same section of the river;

 (3) gizzard shad taken under this paragraph may not be transported off the water body; and